obstruse/LaserDemo/README.md

 # LaserDemo
 Generate display patterns for laser galvanometer, using ESP8266.
 Speed of the pattern is limited by the galvanometers, usually 20,000 - 30,000 positions per second.
 A pattern with more than a few thousand positions will flicker.
-Large patterns, e.g. LouisWainCat @ 20,000 positions, require a long exposure (one second) to view.
+Large patterns, e.g. LouisWainCat @ 20,000 positions, require a long exposure (one second or more) to view.
+Reducing the speed of the data sent to the galvanometer produces a more accurate pattern, but with more flicker.

 Based on "Arduino Laser Show With Real Galvos" by DeltaFlo: